 Caravans and motorhomes have long provided environmentally friendly holidays for people who have an appreciation for the great outdoors and who want to see it remain protected.

 By way of example, research by The National Caravan Council suggests that emissions for a 1,000+ mile journey from London to the North of Scotland with a family of four in a small saloon car towing an appropriate caravan produces only 38% (0.36 tonnes) of the C0² output of a similar distanced flight, which would produce emissions of nearly a ton (0.96 tonnes).

 In order to sustain our industry going forward, it is important that we work in harmony with nature to ensure that it can continue to be enjoyed by future generations

 At Bailey, we remain committed to playing our part in this process by reducing the environmental footprint of our operations and striving to make our leisure vehicle products as sustainable as possible.

 Over recent years we have undertaken a range of initiatives designed to reduce our impact on the environment, covering our products, our sites and our culture.

-Waste reduction has always been a central part of our thinking as what is good for the planet is also good for business.
+Which is why waste reduction and energy management remain central to our thinking.
 Bailey was the first company in our industry to implement a waste recycling scheme and in doing so we have been able to halve the amount sent to landfill sites.
-We are currently partnered with a leading waste management company working on the segregation and recycling of commodities such as timber (all forms), aluminum, ferrous metal, polystyrene, vinyl, paper, cardboard, plastic film and foodstuffs.
 Annually this equates to 720 tons of waste products which is the equivalent in weight to 480 caravans or 205 motorhomes.